apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Morgan Wallen Breaks Silence on Arrest Over Alleged Chair-Throwing Incident - E!
-Online**
+**The 2024 Bitcoin halving is the “most bullish” setup for BTC price**

-You can read more about it [here](https://www.eonline.com/news/1399851/morgan-wallen-breaks-silence-on-arrest-over-alleged-chair-throwing-incident).
+You can read more about it [here](https://cointelegraph.com/news/the-2024-bitcoin-halving-most-bullish-setup-btc-price).

 ## Requirements
 - Python 3.8